 Extending the beauty and lifespan of outdoor hardscapes may require applying a sealer to concrete pavers around your pool deck area.
-It’s generally recommended to wait 1 year after paver installation before applying a sealer in order to allow the naturally-occurring, white, dusty-looking build up (known as efflorescence) to escape from the paving stones.
-Pavers can be resealed periodically to maintain the high quality of the materials for long term.
+It’s generally recommended to wait 1 year after paver installation before applying a sealer, in order to allow the naturally-occurring, white, dusty-looking build up (known as efflorescence) to escape from the paving stones.
+Pavers can be resealed periodically to maintain the high quality of the materials long term.
 Generally, sealers should be reapplied every 2-3 years in most areas of the country.
 Get a FREE estimate on sealing your pool deck area today!